-Head of Group: Dr Alex Webb
+Head of Group: Prof. Alex Webb

 We are working out how plants measure time by studying a 24 h timing device called the circadian clock.
 We identify how the circadian clock provides benefits to plants to maximize their growth and productivity.
 As part of these studies we discovered that the regulation of photosynthesis, carbon metabolism and growth are regulated by the circadian clock.
 This demonstrated that circadian clocks are very beneficial to plants and that they regulate plant responses to cold and other stressful environmental events.
 We use molecular genetic, transcriptomic, imaging and physiological techniques to understand circadian mechanisms.
 We also develop new engineering approaches for systems biology in collaboration with Dr Jorge Gonçalves in the Department of Engineering.

 Current projects include: